 More vegan chickpea dessert recipe

-I love using canned chickpeas or chickpea flour into my vegan recipes.
+I love using canned chickpeas or chickpea flour in my vegan recipes.
 It adds protein to your vegan baking recipes and tastes amazing.
 Below you can find some other delicious recipes using chickpeas:

 If you made these fudgy vegan peanut butter cookies, share a picture with me on Instagram or comment and review below!